MacLeod-D/STM32F4xx/README.md

-This project uses CoopOS "classic" - no stackframes Another version with CoopOS_Stack (each Task has its own Stack) is running.
+This project uses CoopOS "classic" - no stackframes<br>
+Another version with CoopOS_Stack (each Task has its own Stack) is running.<br>
 Will be published soon.

 # STM32F407 - Some Tests with RTOS / CoopOS, DAC, InputCapture